Lake Superior Woodturners MEETING DETAILS

 proper repairs if you find something wrong.
 Also, make sure you are using extension cords with

-• Apply finishes safely.
+adequate current capacity. - Apply finishes safely.
 Read the directions on all finishing products.
 Understand the affects it can

 have on your skin or health.
 I recommend wearing nitrile gloves when applying CA or other